AaronFlanagan20/Countdown-letters-game-solver/README.md

 	return generatedLetters
 ```
 That didn't work too well, so I changed it because the majority of English words contain a vowel or more and you could get a list with no vowels in it.
+It was also changed because according to the [Countdown letters game][1] game show, letters within each pile are weighted according to their frequency in natural English, and the rules clearly state you must have atleast three vowels and four consonants which I didn't abide by originally.
+So research was done and [this][4] was found.
+The author explains the algorithm he wrote and it's efficiency.

 ## Efficiency
 Here's some stuff about how efficient my code is, including an analysis of how many calculations my algorithm requires.